kosli-dev/cli/docs.kosli.com/content/tutorials/tracing_a_production_incident_back_to_git_commits/_index.md

 ```

 These two snapshots belong to the same blue-green deployment.
-We see artifact `creator:b7a5908` starting in snapshot #176, and artifact
+You see artifact `creator:b7a5908` starting in snapshot #176, and artifact
 `creator:31dee35` exiting in snapshot #177.

 {{< hint info >}}
-### How do we know we are seeing a blue-green deployment?
+### How do you know you are seeing a blue-green deployment?
-We know that these two snapshot events:
+Because these two snapshot events:
 - relate to the same pipeline
 - are close in time
 {{< /hint >}}

 ## Dig into the artifact

-We are interested in #176, showing the newly running artifact, `creator:b7a5908`,
+You are interested in #176, showing the newly running artifact, `creator:b7a5908`,
 whos sha256 is `860ad172ace5aee03e6a1e3492a88b3315ecac2a899d4f159f43ca7314290d5a`.

-Let's learn more about this artifact.
+Let's learn more about this artifact:

 ```shell {.command}
 kosli artifact get creator@860ad172ace5aee03e6a1e3492a88b3315ecac2a899d4f159f43ca7314290d5a